amitpanday/e-commerce-app/README.md

-#E-Commerce app using react native
-Steps to install and view demo
+#Steps to install and view demo

 1.npm intsall

 2.npm run android

 Now enjoy your app